Growth Asset Category Investment Policy Statement

 • Growth Equity Investments – Investments with properties and features of both buyouts and venture capital, and which falls between each on the risk-return spectrum.
 Includes minority investments in more mature and profitable companies looking to further accelerate growth by expanding operations or funding an acquisition.
 Investments are typically made in years one through six and returns typically occur in years four through ten.
 The potential for fund term extensions of up to three years is typically structured into most venture capital funds.
 Investments may be made in companies that are either U.S. or non-U.S. domiciled. 

-Private Credit
+Illliquid Credit

 • Direct Lending – Direct lending investments are directly originated, nontraded, performing loans made to primarily middle market companies.
 Direct lending investments primarily are comprised of senior secured debt, which can be secured by general corporate collateral or by a company’s specific collateral.
 Equity participation can be structured into the loan, typically through warrants, but this is generally a small component of the strategy.
 Direct lending investments often utilize leverage (typically in the range of 0.5 to 2.5 times) at the fund level.
 Direct lending investments also have broadly diversified sector exposure and include a combination of sponsored (private equity backed companies) and non-sponsored borrowers, as well as purchases of loans in the secondary market.
-Investments will primarily be made in U.S. domiciled companies; however, non-U.S. domiciled companies can also be included. 
+Non-sponsored loans will typically have higher yields and stronger covenants than sponsored loans.
+Investments will primarily be made in U.S. domiciled companies; however, non-U.S. domiciled companies can also be included.

-The construction of the Growth asset category is important because a well-developed portfolio can add diversification to an asset category that is subject to higher levels of expected volatility.
 Distinguishing characteristics of the Growth asset category are: (1) a wide range of assets in both the public markets (liquid) and private markets (illiquid); (2) and a number of differing investment strategies across several underlying asset classes.
+It is anticipated that SCERS will seek diversification with respect to investment strategies within the asset classes where warranted.

 Target allocations and ranges for the Domestic Equity, International Equity, and Global/Unconstrained sub-asset classes are provided below: